-In the event that the Company chooses to redeem less than all of the Fixed Rate Notes, selection of the Fixed Rate Notes for redemption will be made by the Trustee either:
+In the event that the Company chooses to redeem less than all of the applicable series of Notes, selection of the Notes for redemption will be made by the Trustee either:

-- (1) in compliance with the requirements of the principal national securities exchange, if any, on which the Fixed Rate Notes are listed; or - (2) on a pro rata basis, by lot or by such method as the Trustee shall deem fair and appropriate.
+- (1) in compliance with the requirements of the principal national securities exchange, if any, on which the applicable series of Notes is listed; or - (2) on a pro rata basis, by lot or by such method as the Trustee shall deem fair and appropriate.

-No Fixed Rate Notes of a principal amount of \$1,000 or less shall be redeemed in part.
-Notice of redemption will be mailed by first-class mail at least 30 but not more than 60 days before the Redemption Date to each Holder of Fixed Rate Notes to be redeemed at its registered address.
-On and after the Redemption Date, interest will cease to accrue on Fixed Rate Notes or portions thereof called for redemption as long as the Company has deposited with the paying agent funds in satisfaction of the applicable redemption price.
+No Notes of a principal amount of \$1,000 or less shall be redeemed in part.
+Notice of redemption will be mailed by first-class mail at least 30 but not more than 60 days before the Redemption Date to each Holder of Notes to be redeemed at its registered address.
+On and after the Redemption Date, interest will cease to accrue on Notes or portions thereof called for redemption as long as the Company has deposited with the paying agent funds in satisfaction of the applicable redemption price.